Title: Student References and External

 If the student wishes to authorize the release of confidential student information (GPA, transcript, academic progress, registration information, billing information, etc.) to a third party, the student must sign an Authorization for Release of Confidential Information form.
 This release of information is to be handled through the Registrar’s Office.

-Employees should direct employers to place all job requests or announcements on the TechConnect System.
-This will ensure that job information will be distributed to all students and graduates who are registered with TechConnect.
+College employees should direct employers to place all job requests or announcements on Handshake.
+This will ensure that job information will be distributed to all students and graduates who are registered with Handshake.
 Sharing requests with only select students or graduates is in violation of the law.

 - arrest record (a person is considered innocent until convicted);